 Conclusion

 As elaborated above, Google Sheets is one of the most amazing tools to keep track of your crypto portfolio.
 Using Google Sheets, crypto prices can be tracked easily and free of cost.
+Remember, you can find our template here.

 I suggest you practice the parts of the crypto tracking spreadsheet you find most complex after reading this article.
 It helps you grasp the concept better and clear out any confusion.
 I hope this article and our free templates were of help to you!